cypress-io/cypress-documentation/source/guides/continuous-integration/github-actions.md

 {% note info %}
 # {% fa fa-graduation-cap %} What you'll learn

-- How to GitHub Actions for Cypress Tests
+- How to use GitHub Actions for Cypress Tests

 {% endnote %}